Dresovense/orange3-textable/docs/doc/merging_segmentations_together.rst

     :alt: Schema illustrating the usage of widget Merge
     :scale: 75 %

-    Figure 1: Grouping *a simple example* with *another example* using widget :ref:`Merge`.
+    Figure 1: Grouping *a simple example* with *another example* using widget :doc:`Merge <widgets/merge>`.

-The interface of widget :ref:`Merge` (see
+The interface of widget :doc:`Merge <widgets/merge>`
-:ref:`figure 2 <merging_segmentations_together_fig2>` below) illustrates a
-feature shared by most Orange Textable widgets: the **Advanced settings** checkbox triggers the display of more complex controls offering more possibilities to the user.
-For now we will stick to the basic settings and leave the box unchecked.
+(see :ref:`figure 2 <merging_segmentations_together_fig2>` below) features several options.
+We will return later to their purpose, let’s leave all boxes unchecked for now.

 .. _merging_segmentations_together_fig2:

 .. figure:: figures/merge_example.png
     :align: center
-    :alt: Interface of widget merge
+    :alt: Interface of widget Merge

-    Figure 2: Interface of widget :ref:`Merge`.
+    Figure 2: Interface of widget :doc:`Merge <widgets/merge>`.

-Section **Ordering** of the widget's interface lets the user view the labels of incoming segmentations and control the order in which they will appear in the output segmentation (by selecting them and clicking on **Move Up** / **Down**).
-The **Output segmentation label** can be set in section **Options**.
-We will return :doc:`later <annotating_merging>` to the purpose of checkbox **Import labels with key**; leave it unchecked for now.
+:ref:`Figure 3 <merging_segmentations_together_fig3>` above shows the resulting merged segmentation, as displayed by widget :doc:`Display <widgets/display>`.
+As can be seen, :doc:`Merge <widgets/merge>` makes it easy to concatenate several strings into a single segmentation.
+If the incoming segmentations contained several segments, each of them would appear in the output segmentation.

 .. _merging_segmentations_together_fig3: